cyruspyre/flexon/README.md

 `line-count`: Include line information and allow searching comments by line index.
 Performance overhead is somewhat minimal.

 ## Performance
 This was created solely for parsing JSONC with span support, so it has overhead than crates like `serde-json` or `simd-json`.
-If you compare this with them, you’ll see that they’re more than 2× faster, even with all the features disabled.
+If you compare this with them... you’ll see that they’re more than 2× faster, even with all the features disabled.

 I can’t really justify thinking it’s slow *just* because of span support... but, but!
 This crate is also more than 2× faster than other crates that do similar thing, e.g. `spanned_json_parser`, `jsonc-parser`, or any other crates in general. **Source?
 Trust me, bro.**